pengqun/awesome-documentation/README.md

 #### Comments

-> “Code Tells You How, Comments Tell You Why.” — [Jeff Atwood](https://blog.codinghorror.com/code-tells-you-how-comments-tell-you-why/)
+> _“Code Tells You How, Comments Tell You Why.”_ — [Jeff Atwood](https://blog.codinghorror.com/code-tells-you-how-comments-tell-you-why/)

+- [Best practices for writing code comments](https://stackoverflow.blog/2021/12/23/best-practices-for-writing-code-comments/) - 9 rules to help you write better comments, providing examples and explaining how and when to apply them.
+- [The Engineer's Guide to Writing Meaningful Code Comments](https://stepsize.com/blog/the-engineers-guide-to-writing-code-comments) - Covers types of comments, when and how to write code comments, some best practices, and when not to write them.
+- [NERD Commenter](https://github.com/preservim/nerdcommenter) - Vim plugin for intensely nerdy commenting powers.

 #### Error Messages